Accountability Beyond Breach

 Protection for Normal Market Losses

 The flip side of this rule is just as important.
-If a trustee manages the trust properly but the investments lose value, the trustee is not personally liable for those losses.
+If a trustee manages trust funds properly but investments lose value, the trustee is not personally liable for those losses.

 Absent a breach of trust, a trustee is not liable to a beneficiary for a loss or depreciation in the value of trust property or for not having made a profit.

 A.R.S. § 14-11003(B)Markets go up and down.
 Property values fluctuate.
-This provision protects trustees who make reasonable decisions that do not pan out.
-It draws a clear line: trustees must account for profits they gain from the role, but they are not guarantors of investment performance.
+This provision protects trustees who carry out their fiduciary duties and make reasonable decisions that do not pan out.
+It draws a clear line: trustees must account for profits they gain, but they are not guarantors of investment performance.